-A company has many choices regarding how it engages with its workforce, from a traditional salaried or hourly worker to an independent contractor in business for themself and is paid based on a project, deliverables, or hourly basis.
+A company has many choices regarding how it engages with its workforce, from a traditional salaried or hourly worker to an independent contractor.
 As a result, companies have varying responsibilities and restrictions in classifying, onboarding, managing, paying, and offboarding their workers.

 An independent contractor is a self-employed individual performing services for a company under contract.
 Unlike an employee, an independent contractor completes the work assigned with limited oversight or control over the performance and delivery of the work.
 Courts and regulatory agencies use different compliance tests to determine whether an independent contractor meets the minimum criteria to be classified as a bona fide independent contractor or if the worker must be ‘reclassified’ as an employee.
 ‘Reclassified’ means that the company initially classified the worker as an independent contractor.
 Still, the worker did not pass a compliance test and must be reclassified as an employee for purposes of that test.

 BE SMART, STAY IN COMPLIANCE

-ICON mitigates and resolves the compliance challenges and concerns relating to the engagement and management of independent contractors, depending on the specific services sought by its customer.
-For instance, ICON can step in and deploy its technology to collect and analyze compliance documents, vet each contractor for compliance with applicable law, and provide complete end-to-end compliance from onboarding through offboarding.
-Further, ICON’s ICONpliance® technology substantially decreases onboarding times and increases worker readiness, both critical factors to a successful program.
+ICON resolves the compliance challenges and concerns relating to the engagement and management of independent contractors.
+ICON steps in and deploys its technology to vet each contractor for compliance with applicable law, and provide complete end-to-end compliance from onboarding through offboarding.
+Further, ICON substantially decreases onboarding times and increases worker readiness, both critical factors to a successful program.

-Following are some of the key features of ICON’s compliance technology - ICONpliance®:
+Following are some of the key features of ICON’s compliance technology - ICONpliance™:

-- ICONpliance® is built on the law, from statutes to case law decisions to regulatory guidance.
+- ICONpliance™ is built on the law, from statutes to case law decisions to regulatory guidance.

 - ICON takes meticulous care to ensure that the content in the compliance tool is written in standard English for non-lawyers.
 No, "legalese".

-- ICONpliance® tests for compliance with laws on the Federal, state, and, if applicable, local level (or, in Canada, on the Provincial level.
+- ICONpliance™ tests for compliance with laws on the Federal, state, and, if applicable, local level (or, in Canada, on the Provincial level.